ac-opensource/ac-opensource/README.md

 ## 👨‍💻 About

 ### Professional
-Staff/Lead-level mobile engineer with **10+ years of experience** shipping production-grade Android and iOS apps for fintech, e-commerce, advertising, and transport.
+Staff/Lead-level ai accelerated engineer with **10+ years of experience** shipping production-grade Android and iOS apps for fintech, e-commerce, advertising, and transport.
 Focused on **composable architectures, team mentorship, and clean, testable code** that scales.

 ### Personal